Ministry-of-Silly-Scripts/codewars-js-disemvowel/NOTES.md

 TODO:

 # Pomodoro 1 🍅:
-- initial setup (organize function name and domain)
+- initial setup (organize function name and domain) ✅
+- it should have an string as input and return a string as output ✅